It was really almost 8 years ago that I first started reading different educational philosophies.

 For every philosophy out there, there are strong proponents of it.
 And in every one, a few extremists.

 There are unschoolers out there — not a ton, but some — who believe that complete and total freedom is required in all aspects of life.
-No bed times.
+No bedtimes.
 No dietary restrictions.
-No limits placed by parents at all.
-No encouragement to learn or work or do anything.
+Parents don’t place any limits at all.
+They also offer no encouragement to learn or work or do anything.

 I really just can’t, with that.